History of AT&T: 1991–2004: Spinoffs and change in services

 Armstrong's most prominent strategy was buying significant cable television assets.
 After acquiring John Malone's TCI and Media One (gaining through the latter a 25% share of Time Warner Cable), AT&T was the largest provider of cable television in the world.
 It intended to use these assets to bridge the so-called "last mile" and break the Regional Bell Companies' access-monopoly of the consumer household for data and telephony services, but the wager was costly, substantially increasing the company's debt.
 AT&T acquired TCI in a $48 billion all-stock transaction including the assumption of $16 billion of debt.
 AT&T acquired MediaOne for $54 billion in cash and stock, after a bidding war with Comcast.

-In 1998, AT&T announced a US$1 billion alliance with BT to offer global voice over IP (VoIP) services, called Concert, sparking rumors of a potential merger.
+In 1998, the company took over Teleport Communications Group, a company founded in 1985 to compete with New York Telephone Company using fiber optics.
+That same year, AT&T announced a US$1 billion alliance with BT to offer global voice over IP (VoIP) services, called Concert, sparking rumors of a potential merger.
 But the parties fought for control of the project and could not even agree on the alliance's name.
 By mid-2001, customers were being directed to sign contracts with the parent companies, and Concert Communications Services, as the venture was eventually known, was scrapped in October that year.

 In 1999, AT&T acquired the Olivetti & Oracle Research Lab, from Olivetti and Oracle Corporation.
 In 2002, it closed down the research part of the lab.

 Also in 1999, AT&T paid US$5 billion to purchase IBM's Global Network business, which became AT&T Global Network Services, LLC.
 As part of the purchase agreement, IBM granted AT&T a five-year, US$5-billion contract to handle much of IBM's networking needs, and AT&T outsourced some of its application processing and data management work to IBM.
 IBM also committed to billing and installation for AT&T's long-distance customers in a 10-year deal valued at US$4 billion; and assumed management of AT&T's data processing centers.

 With long-distance rates falling and the market for telecommunications services overall weakening, AT&T could not sustain the debt it had incurred in these ventures.
 Moreover, the cost of upgrading TCI's equipment to handle two-way communications proved far higher than pre-merger estimates.
 AT&T undertook a major reorganization in October 2000, moving its mobile phone and broadband units into separate companies, to allow each unit to raise capital independently.

 On July 9, 2001, it spun off AT&T Wireless Services in what was then the world's largest initial public offering (IPO).
 Later that year it spun off AT&T Broadband and Liberty Media, which comprised its cable TV assets.
 AT&T Broadband was subsequently acquired by Comcast in 2002, and AT&T Wireless merged with Cingular Wireless LLC in 2004.
 The merged wireless phone company operated as Cingular until 2007 when it became AT&T Mobility.